mochidev/AsyncSequenceReader/README.md

 }
 ```

-Better yet, [Bytes](https://github.com/mochidev/Bytes) will soon be getting support for reading from `AsyncIteratorProtocol` directly, allowing you to simplify the above to:
+Better yet, [Bytes](https://github.com/mochidev/Bytes) also has support for reading from `AsyncIteratorProtocol` directly, allowing you to simplify the above to:

 ```swift
 struct DataFrame {